The Deer and the Cauldron: Plot

-The story centres on a witty, sly, illiterate and lazy protagonist, Wei Xiaobao, who was born in a brothel in Yangzhou in the mid-17th century during the early Qing dynasty.
-By chance, the teenage scamp helps an outlaw evade the authorities and follows him to Beijing, where Wei is kidnapped and taken to the imperial palace.
-To survive there, Wei impersonates an eunuch and strikes up an unlikely friendship with a young Kangxi Emperor.
+The story follows a witty, sly, illiterate, and lazy protagonist, Wei Xiaobao, who was born in a brothel in Yangzhou in the mid-17th century during the Qing dynasty.
+By chance, the teenage scamp helps an outlaw evade the authorities and follows him to Beijing.
+In the capital, Wei is kidnapped and taken to the imperial palace, where, in order to survive, he impersonates an eunuch and strikes up an unlikely friendship with the young Kangxi Emperor.

-One day, Wei Xiaobao encounters the Tiandihui ("Heaven and Earth Society"), a secret society aiming to overthrow the Qing dynasty and restore the Ming dynasty.
-He impresses Chen Jinnan, leader of the Tiandihui and advisor to the Kingdom of Tungning in Taiwan, who becomes his shifu.
-Besides, he also becomes one of the Tiandihui's lodge leaders and agrees to serve as their spy in the palace.
-Later, he is taken captive by the sinister Mystic Dragon Cult and brought to the island where they are based.
-Through glib talk and flattery, he wins the favour of Hong Antong, the cult leader, and his young wife, Su Quan, becoming one of the cult's five emissaries.
+One day, Wei encounters the Tiandihui, a secret society aiming to overthrow the Qing dynasty and restore the Ming dynasty.
+He impresses Chen Jinnan, the Tiandihui's leader and an advisor to the Kingdom of Tungning in Taiwan, who takes him as an apprentice and teaches him martial arts.
+Wei also becomes one of the Tiandihui's branch leaders and agrees to serve as their spy in the palace.
+Later, he is taken captive by the sinister Mystic Dragon Cult and taken to their island base.
+Through glib talk and flattery, he wins the favour of the cult leader Hong Antong and his young wife Su Quan, becoming one of the cult's five emissaries.

-Wei Xiaobao makes a number of seemingly impossible achievements through sheer luck, cunning, and the use of unglamorous means such as cheating and deception.
-First, he assists the Kangxi Emperor in ousting the autocratic regent, Oboi, from power.
+Wei makes a number of seemingly impossible achievements through sheer luck, cunning, and the use of unglamorous means such as cheating and deception.
+First, he assists the Kangxi Emperor in ousting the autocratic regent Oboi from power.
 Second, he discovers the whereabouts of the missing Shunzhi Emperor, who has been presumed dead, saves him from danger and reunites him with his son, the Kangxi Emperor.
 Third, he eliminates the Mystic Dragon Cult by stirring up internal conflict, which leads to the cult's self-destruction.
 Fourth, he weakens Wu Sangui's rebellion by bribing the rebels' allies to withdraw, allowing Qing imperial forces to crush the rebels easily.
 Finally, he leads a campaign against the Tsardom of Russia and helps the Qing Empire reach a border treaty with the Russians.
 Earlier on, he had met the Russian regent, Sophia Alekseyevna, and helped her consolidate control over Russia during an uprising.
-In the process of accomplishing these tasks, he also recommended talents to serve the Qing government, one of whom is Shi Lang, the admiral who led the successful naval campaign against the Kingdom of Tungning and thus conquered Taiwan.
+In the process of accomplishing these tasks, he also recommends talents to serve the Qing government, one of whom is Shi Lang, the admiral who leads the successful naval campaign against Taiwan.